The Problem with Pet Food Marketing: What Every Pet Parent Should Know

 Final Thoughts

 Veterinary prescription brands are not inherently bad — many serve a medical role.
-But ingredients matter, and it’s valid to ask whether they could formulate more thoughtfully.
+But ingredients matter.
+It’s valid to ask whether they could formulate more thoughtfully.

-I believe using a tool like the RECS 4 PETS app can empower pet owners with greater transparency, enabling them to make more informed food choices rather than relying solely on brand prestige or clinic availability.
+I believe using a tool like the RECS 4 PETS app can empower pet owners with greater transparency.
+This enables them to make more informed food choices rather than relying solely on brand prestige or clinic availability.

 Download the RECS 4 PETS app today on the App Store or Google Play for FREE.